balladaniel/leaflet-dataclassification/README.md

 - `colorRamp <string>`: color ramp to use for symbology.
 Based on ColorBrewer2 color ramps (https://colorbrewer2.org/), included in Chroma.js. (default: 'PuRd')
 - `colorCustom <array>`: custom color ramp defined as an array, colors in formats supported by Chroma.js, with opacity support.
 A minimum of two colors are required.
 Custom colors override `colorRamp`.
 Example: ['rgba(210,255,178,1)', '#fec44fff', 'f95f0eff'].
 Examples for yellow in different color formats: 'ffff00', '#ff0', 'yellow', '#ffff0055', 'rgba(255,255,0,0.35)', 'hsla(58,100%,50%,0.6)', chroma('yellow').alpha(0.5).
 For more formats, see: https://gka.github.io/chroma.js/.
 - `legendAscending <boolean>`: if true, value classes in legend will be ascending (low first, high last) (default: false)
 - `reverseColorRamp <boolean>`: if true, reverses the chosen color ramp, both in symbology on map and legend colors.
-Useful if you found a great looking colorramp (green to red), but would prefer reversed colors to match visual implications about colors: green implies positive, red implies negative phenomena. (default: false)
+Useful when you found a great looking colorramp (green to red), but would prefer reversed colors to match visual implications about colors: green implies positive, red implies negative phenomena. (default: false)
 - `middlePointValue <number>`: adjust boundary value of middle classes (only when classifying into even classes).
 Useful for symmetric classification of diverging data around 0.
 Only use a value within the range of the two middle classes.
 - `legendTitle <string>`: legend header (usually a description of visualized data, with a unit of measurement).
 HTML-markdown and styling allowed.
 To hide header, set this as ''. (by default it inherits target attribute field name, on which the classification is based on)
 - `classRounding <integer>`: class boundary value rounding to a decimal place (default: 0 for whole numbers), set -1 to disable rounding